by Eric B. Hare

 fence in every

-camp.
-It was as
+land.
+It was

-if an unseen
+and an unseen

 general had